SiddhantGOAT/Siddox/README.md

 3. Run the website

-✨Run the command in your terminal - npm run dev
+✨ Run the command in your terminal : npm run dev

 ---